-When the exit time has elapsed, the display will read "5YSTEM RRMED".
+When the exit time has elapsed, the display will read "545TEN RRMED".
 This indicates that upon entering the premises through an exit/entry door, there will be an entry delay to allow time to disarm the panel.
-The GEM-RP1CA/RP1CAe/RP1CAe2 display will read "ENTRY TIME XXX" ("XXX" representing the programmed entry-delay time, in seconds).
+The GEM-RP1CAe2 display will read "ENTRY TIME XXX" ("XXX" representing the programmed entry-delay time, in seconds).
 The sounder will come on and the entry delay will immediately start counting down toward "000" in intervals of 10 seconds, indicating the available time remaining to disarm the panel.
 The sounder will pulse during the final 10 seconds.

-To disarm the panel, enter a valid User Code, then press the disarm the panel, enter a valid User Code, then press the disarm button.
+To disarm the panel, enter a valid User Code, then press the light button.